 I originally joined with one personal mission: add as much info as possible to my understanding of what I want to do with my life.
 The role was for a wear-every-hat gap-filler.
 And I really liked the team — I could see myself fitting in well with the culture.
 To be honest, I wasn’t in love with the problem space at the time, but it was new and mildly intriguing.

-As the summer went on, however, I ended up becoming rather interested in senior living.
+As the days went on, however, I ended up becoming rather interested in senior living.
 Growing old creates problems in basically every part of your life, and most modern tech-enabled companies aren’t designed to work with seniors.
 I’m increasingly convinced that there are a truly gigantic number of opportunities and interesting problems out there.

 Starting with some things about seniors in general: